5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

  3 digits: ; ; 123;
 ~~~

-The first two groups of digits are found while last one is ignored --- exactly what we want.
+The first two groups of digits are found while the last one is ignored --- exactly what we want.

 Notes:

-* We place parentheses around `[0-9]` in order to be able to refer to it; that's called backreferencing.
+* We place parentheses around `[0-9]` to be able to refer to it; that's called _backreferencing_.
 * With `\1` we refer to the group.
-* The group is repeated once with `{2,}`, so we end up with checking for three digits in total.
+* The group is repeated once with `{2,}`, so we end up checking for three digits in total.

 I> You can define and use up to 99 groups.